kowainik/issue-wanted/README.md

 3. Run the command `:l Test` to load the database testing module

 You should now be able to test the insert and query functions in `issue-wanted/src/IW/Db` from the REPL.

+## How to run automatic tests locally

+1. In a separate terminal run `make postgres` (this command will run database in a Docker container)

+2. In the first terminal run `stack test` or `cabal new-test`